bendtherules/bendtherules.github.com/posts/function-name-binding.md

 ⚠️  **How are they different?** It just looks like the `name` property stores the name of the variable it created.

 Yes, they are somewhat different .
 Let's look at more examples -
-1. You can always store the function in a different variable, but `func.name` will NOT change.
+1. You can always store the function in a variable with different name, but `func.name` will NOT change.
 	```js
 	// Example 1
 	function func1() {}